awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-ec2-instances.md

 ## Analyzing log files to investigate deployment failures on instances<a name="troubleshooting-deploy-failures"></a>

 If the status of an instance in the deployment is anything other than `Succeeded`, you can review the deployment log file data to help identify the problem\.
-For information about accessing deployment log data, see [View Log Data for CodeDeploy EC2/On\-Premises Deployments](deployments-view-logs.md)\.
+For information about accessing deployment log data, see [View log data for CodeDeploy EC2/On\-Premises deployments](deployments-view-logs.md)\.

 ## Create a new CodeDeploy log file if it was accidentally deleted<a name="troubleshooting-create-new-log-file"></a>